aerickt/lapwing-for-beginners/src/Chapter-21.md

 ### Alternative "-graphy" outline

-Instead of `TKPWRAF/KWREU`, you can also use `TKPWRAEF`:
+`TKPWRAEF` can be used as a shorter stroke for "-graphy":

 * `SKWRAOE/KWRO/TKPWRAEF` geography
 * `OR/THO/TKPWRAEF` orthography
 * `STE/TPHO/TKPWRAEF` stenography
 * `SREUD/KWRO/TKPWRAEF` videography

-This uses a briefing technique called "E-folding" where the `E` key represents another vowel and is "tucked" into a steno stroke.
-In this case, the `E` represents the "long e" sound.
-Often, this extra sound is phonetically at the end of the word.
-This is an example of when steno order can be violated in briefs.
+This uses a briefing technique called "e-folding".
+The stroke `TKPWRAF` represents "graph", and the `E` key can indicate a "long e" sound on the end of the word.

+In other words:

+* `TKPWRAF` + `E` = `TKPWRAEF` can be thought of as:
+*  graph + "ee" = graphy.

 E-folding is covered further in [chapter 24](Chapter-24.md#e-folding)